6 Min Read

 - How To Handle Midlife Crisis Regrets

 For some, going through a midlife crisis can be like experiencing a magnitude 10 earthquake, shaking up and redefining the landscape of their lives.
-There shouldn’t be any surprise that many who go through it have serious regrets after a midlife crisis.
+So, there shouldn’t be any surprise that many have serious regrets after a midlife crisis.

 A midlife crisis can be traumatic for not only the person experiencing it, but also those who love them.
 Often those people end up collateral damage as the midlife crisis sufferer selfishly (and probably uncharacteristically) makes sweeping changes to their lives.